My ultrasound did not reveal significant atherosclerotic plaque/atheroma. What are my next steps?

 The next step in searching for arterial disease is Coronary Artery Calcium Score (CACS).
 If you’ve already had this test, we would be happy to review your results.
 Coronary Artery Calcium Score above zero means you have calcified atherosclerotic plaque/atheroma in your coronary arteries.
 Non calcified or homogeneous plaque/atheroma, which is the stage of plaque evolution that is the greatest risk for an event, is not detected by this test.

 Of course, if you have had a stroke, TIA, heart attack, stent or surgery for vascular disease or other manifestation or proof of atherosclerosis/arterial disease, screening test results are not needed to get started.
-Schedule a https://www.thecurecenter.life/discovery-call to start development of your personalized CurePlan, a game plan to put your disease into remission.
+Click here to schedule and start development of your personalized CurePlan, a game plan to put your disease into remission.

 What does a CureScreen carotid ultrasound with plaque/atheroma vs. no plaque/atheroma look like?